Taxation of international executives

 Foreign and Hungarian-source investment incomes are subject to income tax for tax residents at the flat-tax rate of 15%.
 Capital losses under certain circumstances can be counted against the capital gains expenses associated with securities are deductible in the case of capital gains.
 14 percent health care charge is also payable on certain capital gains as long as the employee paid health insurance contribution and/or the already paid healthcare charge does not reach HUF 450,000.

 Capital gains on the sale of movable property are taxed at 15 percent.
 The first HUF 30,000 should not be paid from the tax liability.

 Capital gains on the sale of immovable property are taxed generally at 15 percent.
 The tax base should be reduced by a percent in every year counting from the year of the acquisition.
-Property should be held for five years to be exempt from tax, only in the case of residential properties.
-In other real estates the property should be held for 15 years to be exempt from tax.
+Real estate should be held for five years to be exempt from tax.

 Dividends and interests are taxed at 15 percent.
 14 percent health care charge is also payable on certain capital gains as long as the employee paid health insurance contribution and/or the already paid healthcare charge does not reach HUF 450,000.

 |Residency status||Taxable at:|

 |Other (if applicable)||N/A||N/A||N/A|

-In the case of income realized on the exchange market, the capital loss of the previous two years can be carried forward under certain circumstances.
+In the case of income realized in a controlled capital market, the capital loss of the previous two years can be carried forward under certain circumstances.

 Gift tax is levied on individuals if they acquire movable/immovable property or valuable rights by gift.
 Tax rates depend on the nature of relationship between the parties and also can vary between 0 and 18 percent.

 Are there additional capital gains tax (CGT) issues in Hungary?
 If so, please discuss?